-Advertising Workshop
+Advertising Workshop ADVT240 - 2 credits

-ADVT 240 - 2 credits
+Introduces students to the world of advertising with real assignments.
+They analyze famous campaigns to learn why they were successful and how they affected American culture.
+Advertising guest speakers along with field trips to award winning L.A. agencies are scheduled.

-This course introduces students to the world of advertising.
-Students experience the intersection and differences between graphic design and advertising.
-Students look at some famous ad campaigns to learn why they were successful and how they affected American culture.
-Art director/copywriter guest speakers along with field trips to some of the most well known and award-winning ad agencies in the LA area are scheduled.
-Students discover what it is to work in an agency environment with real advertising assignments.
+Design Boot Camp ADVT250 - 2 credits

-Design Boot Camp
+This course is treated like an agency to prepare students for the real world.
+Students will design and develop multiple ad layouts to refine their design skills, expand their design vocabulary and fine-tune their execution skills to prepare them for the industry.

-This course is treated like a job in an agency, in order to prepare students for the real world.
-Students will design and develop multiple ad layouts to refine their design skills, expand their design vocabulary, and fine-tune their execution skills to prepare them for the industry.
+Advertising and Art Direction I ADVT302 - 2 credits

-Advertising and Art Direction I
+An exploration of advertising through advertising projects call for brand recognition and marketing strategies with an emphasis on defining and articulating compelling concepts.
+Students analyze advertising styles, develop concepts with "roughs," experiment with copy and practice presentation skills.

-An exploration of advertising through projects that call for brand recognition and marketing strategies with an emphasis on defining and articulating compelling concepts.
-Students analyze advertising styles, develop concepts with "roughs," experiment with copy, and practice their presentation skills.
-Prerequisite: COMD207 Communication Studio I and COMD208Communication Studio II.
+Prerequisite: COMD207 Communication Studio I and COMD208 Communication Studio II.

-Advertising and Art Direction II
+Advertising and Art Direction II ADVT303 - 2 credits

-An introduction to art direction with an emphasis on design execution, typography, and layout leads to quality portfolio development.
-This second semester course adds the fourth dimension of time to both advertising concepts through storyboarding and animatics and art direction through talent direction and commercial concepts.
+An introduction to art direction with an emphasis on design execution, typography and layout leads to quality portfolio development.
+This second semester course adds the 4th dimension of time to both advertising concepts through storyboarding and animatics and art direction through talent direction and commercial concepts.